 The deshedding blade’s teeth are extremely narrow, teasing out the fine, fluffy undercoat and leaving the guard hairs untouched.
 Note that if your dog has a very long top coat, this type of brush would not be the best choice, as the blade can damage the hairs.

 When choosing a deshedding brush, there are a number of important features that you’ll need to look out for.
-It’s not always as simple as driving to the pet store and finding a nice looking brush.
-You want to make sure you are looking at several factors that will make life easier on you, especially if you have a very furry friend!
+It’s not always as simple as driving to the pet store and finding a nice-looking brush.
+You want to make sure you are looking at several factors that will make life easier for you, especially if you have a very furry friend!

-Let’s look at some of the primary traits you should be considering before jumping in and spending your hard-earned cash on something that’s going to keep your house and dog a little more clean.
+Let’s look at some of the primary traits you should be considered before jumping in and spending your hard-earned cash on something that’s going to keep your house and dog a little clean.

 Auto Clean Function

 Some bladed deshedding tools have an auto-clean function.
 That’s usually a button situated on the top of the tool.
 You simply depress the button, and the tool automatically cleans the blade of clogged fur.
 Although not essential to the tool’s performance, an auto-clean function can save you the hassle, time, and mess of manually cleaning the deshedding tool.